 The Production Process

-The basic PP granules and additives are extruded through a hi-tech extrusion system that incorporates state-of-the art features like continuous mixing/dosing and filtration, a Maag melt pump and an oscillating gauge sensor that monitors the entire web width and automatically controls the EDI extrusion die with thermal bolts.
+The basic PP granules and additives are extruded through a hi-tech extrusion system that incorporates state-of-the art features like continuous mixing/dosing and filtration, a Maag melt pump and an oscillating gauge sensor that monitors the entire web width and automatically controls the EDI extrusion die with thermal bolts and hex head bolts.
 The cast sheet is micro slit into tapes that are oriented about 12 times in the machine direction, annealed and wound up on bobbins.
 The tapes are woven into fabrics on a battery of 6-shuttle circular looms and the tubular output is slit into lay-flat rolls of widths ranging from 700 mm to 1.35 metres as required by the ultimate bag.
 The weaving capacity is 10,500 kgs per day at 80% efficiency and the entire plant can turn out either PP or HDPE fabrics.
 The facility is also equipped with quality testing equipment to check denier, tensile strength etc. of the tapes as well as weave quality and strength of the fabric.
 The fabric plant has already hit break-even levels.

 The fabric is then sent to their conversion division (that already does lamination, rotogravure printing in up to 9 colours and slitting/rewinding of various substrates) for lamination and finishing.
 The fabric is coextrusion laminated to reverse printed 18 to 20 micron BOPP film and then slit as required.
 The laminate is then taken to their bag-making section where it is first converted into a tubular form with an overlap butt seal using a hot-melt.
 Side gussets are incorporated where necessary and then the tube is cut off and made into either stitched or heat-sealed bags.
 Attachments like handles or reclosable zippers can also be incorporated for convenience.